Fashion – Style – Trends

 Let’s Chat: Talk to Your Buyer and Take a Tour of the Store!

 When thinking about selling clothes at Buffalo Exchange, how do you know what’s in style?
 How do you know if your clothes have “too much condition”?
 What’s the difference between flared and wide leg jeans?!
-Ask your Buyer!
-The best way to learn more about selling and what’s in demand right now is to hang out as your Buyer looks through your cleanout and ask questions.
-We love to talk fashion!
+While they’re going through your cleanout, feel free to ask your Buyer about styles they’re currently looking for — we love to talk fashion!
 More of a visual learner?
-Take a look at what’s on the sales floor.
+After you’re finished at the Buy Counter, take a look at what’s on the sales floor.
 As you go through the racks, you’ll notice all sorts of styles and trends you may not have known we buy, and some you might even have still hanging in your closet!

-Cashing in on Your Cleanout: Take the Trade!!!
+Cashing in On the Cleanout: Take the Trade!!!

-So you’ve done your laundry, packed your bags, showed up to your appointment and successfully sold your closet cleanout.
+So you’ve done your laundry, packed your bags, brought them into your local Buffalo and successfully sold your closet cleanout.
 Congratulations!
 Now, the question is: cash or trade?
 While this is totally a matter of personal preference, I’d be remiss if I didn’t advocate for taking the trade.
 Here’s why: the cash payout is 25% of the price they can sell the item for, while trade is 50% percent.
 That’s enough reason on its own to go for trade, but it’s not just a numbers game: at Buffalo Exchange, trade NEVER expires, and you can use it at any location.
 Trust me: even if nothing catches your eye in the store on one particular day, your future self will thank you.